spil3141/SRM/README.md

 # Sign Language Recognition System
 ### Goal:
-  -Creating a module that recognizes 3D images of Sign Language ( English alphabet )  using Leap motion and scikit learn (supervise learning, Classification algorithms  )
+  - Creating a module that recognizes 3D images of Sign Language ( English alphabet )  using Leap motion and scikit learn (supervise learning, Classification algorithms  )
   - Deploy algorithm on android/ Raspberry pi to create a portable device.